Fantasy Football Serpentine Draft

 Serpentine Draft Meaning

 A serpentine draft or snake draft is a draft type in which the draft order is reversed every round.
 There are two standard draft types in fantasy football: the linear draft and the serpentine/snake draft.
-These draft types are the most common in fantasy football and they usually don't take very long.
+These draft types are the most common in fantasy football, and they usually don't take very long.

-In a linear draft, a draft order is assigned randomly and the draft begins.
+In a linear draft, a draft order is assigned randomly, and then the draft begins.
 The order will remain the same for every round of the draft.
-In a serpentine/snake draft, a random order is assigned and the order is flipped every round.
-For example, if you draft first in the first round, you'll draft last in the second round, and then first again in the third round.
+In a serpentine/snake draft, a random order is assigned, and the order is flipped every round.
+For example, if you draft first in the first round, you'll draft last in the second round and then first again in the third round.

 There are plenty of draft strategies you can use in a serpentine draft, especially in a points-per-reception (PPR) league.
 The big question is whether to stack up on running backs or wide receivers, and this is dependent on both your draft pick and the current makeup of the league.
 If the league is deep in wide receivers, picking two receivers late in the first and early in the second is usually a good strategy.
 Picking at the back of the first round also gives you a chance to see what trends people are following with their picks and allows you to set your own draft trends in the even rounds.